shabeenabano/sales-data-analysis/README.md

 The analysis uses Python, Pandas, Matplotlib, and Seaborn to perform data cleaning, exploratory data analysis, visualization, correlation analysis, and business insight generation.

+## 🎯 Business Objective

+The objective of this project is to analyze sales data to identify revenue trends, product performance, branch and city performance, customer behavior, and payment patterns.
+The analysis uses exploratory data analysis and visualization to generate meaningful business insights that can support data-driven decision-making.

 ## 🎯 Objectives

 - Analyze overall sales performance